jonsimonsen/Ramsetti/README.md

 -Set game area to a fixed width of 360 pixels.
 -Adjusted the breakpoint to be at 900px (multi-column to one-column).
 -Changed "How to" from a button to a clickable h2 styled as a button.
 Changed some other styles to align it more with the general design.
+-The pieces now have different colors, and they keep that color after landing.
+-The game over message is now its own paragraph to avoid messing up the layout.
+-The scoring algorithm has been fixed to prevent decimal values.
+This depends on not altering the score and gamespeed related constants in the JS file.